thejsway/thejsway/manuscript/chapter21.md

 The result of the asynchronous HTTP request created by `fetch()` comes under the the form of a `Response` object.
 This object has several methods to deal with the response of the HTTP call.
 The `text()` method used in this example reads the response's text content and returns another promise.
 Its result is managed by the second `then()` method, which simply displays the file's textual content in the console.

+!!! note

     To learn more about the `Response` object, consult, as usual, the [Mozilla Developer Network](https://developer.mozilla.org/en-US/docs/Web/API/Response).

 ### Dealing with errors